The UNC Policy Manual

 Regulation for Deferred Compensation for Chancellors

-C. Contributions shall not be made in any year in which the funds identified are insufficient to support the contribution.
+A. Contributions are voluntary and may be suspended or discontinued at the discretion of the Board of Governors or the president.
+Contributions shall not be made in any year in which the funds identified are insufficient to support the contribution.

-B. Relation to State Laws.
+B. Relation to State and Federal Laws.
 The foregoing regulation as adopted by the president is meant to supplement, and does not purport to supplant or modify, those statutory enactments which may govern or relate to the subject matter of this regulation.

 1 G.S.
 116-11(4); Section 500 B of The Code.